Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 ---

 # Bit manipulation
-Left shift is the equivlent of multiplying by 2, unless there is an overflow.
+Left shift is the equivalent of multiplying by 2, unless there is an overflow.

 ## Setting a bit
 ```python